top of page

 Also, lactose supports milk production as it draws water into the milk making cells!
 In addition, your milk contains the lactase enzyme needed to help baby process the sugar.

-The most common reasons for lactose sensitivity are screened for during the early newborn period (galactosemia and congenital lactase deficiency) so it's unlikely that your baby is reacting poorly to the lactose in your milk.
+The most common reasons for lactose intolerance are screened for during the early newborn period (galactosemia and congenital lactase deficiency) so it's unlikely that your baby is reacting poorly to the lactose in your milk.

 Some infant formulas market on the concern that baby is reacting poorly to lactose by replacing it with corn syrup or maltodextrin, marketing it as a solution for gas and fussiness.
 If you are feeding some or all formula to your baby, it's rarely necessary to use a low or lactose-free product.
 Most of the time, if a baby is having symptoms from formula feeding, the protein part of the ingredients is what needs to be changed.